Tazahnae/tazahnaes-sandcastle/README.md

 # Tazahnae’s SandCastle – Level 1 Sandbox

 Welcome to **STEAMforME**! 🎉
-This sandbox was built by **Tazahnae Matthews, Program Coordinator**, for our students to explore coding in a fun, safe environment.
+This sandbox was built by **Tazahnae Matthews, Program Coordinator**, for our students to explore coding in a fun, safe environment.  python3 -m venv .venv source .venv/bin/activate pip install -r python/level1/requirements.txt
+---

+## ✏️ Editing in GitHub (No CLI Needed)

+You don’t need Linux or the terminal to complete these challenges!
+Follow these steps to edit directly in the GitHub website:

+1. Open this repo on GitHub.
+2. Navigate into `python/level1/hello_01.py` (or the exercise file you want).
+3. Click the pencil ✏️ icon (top right) to edit the file.
+4. Type your solution code.
+5. Scroll down, write a short commit message, and click **Commit changes**.

+✅ That’s it!
+Your solution is saved in GitHub.
+The tests will run automatically, and you’ll see a green checkmark if everything passes.
 Students can practice **Python, Web, and Bash** through simple exercises, with automatic tests and badges to celebrate their progress.

 ---